isl-org/Open3D/docs/tutorial/visualization/visualizer_advanced.rst

 Advanced Examples
 -----------------

-In *Basic Examples*, we covered how to render *Tensor* and *TriangleMesh* shapes, raster models, and how to control their display programmatically via code and interactively by using Open3D Visualizer UI.
+In the Basic :doc:`visualizer_basic` tutorial, we covered how to render *Tensor* and *TriangleMesh* shapes, raster models, and how to control their display programmatically via code and interactively by using Open3D Visualizer UI.
 This section expounds on those topics to cover more advanced visualization techniques.

 .. _rendering_models: